Simenf05/How-to-set-up-linux/StaticIP.md

-# How to set up linux
+# How to set static ip adress in linux

-## dette er sånn man gjør det
+### See debian setup

+In that tutorial i explain how to set up the debian computer with root and sudo user.